 Data suggest, however, that echinacea has antiviral activity (Virology Journal, Sep.
 9, 2020).
 So do elderberry and andrographis.
 Echinacea, andrographis and astragalus also appear to stimulate the immune system (Alternative and Complementary Therapies, Feb.
 1, 2018).

 We would love to see randomized clinical trials testing these herbs against viral infections.
 However, there are a lot of obstacles to this type of study (Pharmaceuticals, July 2011).
 Many different viruses cause “cold” symptoms, and it is difficult to figure out which one may be responsible for an individual’s misery.
 Moreover, as you have noted, the quality of herbal supplements can vary.
-That’s one reason we are partial to our underwriter, Gaia Herbs.
+That’s one reason we are partial to Gaia Herbs.
+Its elderberry products, including syrup and delicious gummies, are of the highest quality.

 Is Elderberry Syrup an Immune Booster?